BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 - disclosed_messages (OPTIONAL), a vector of octet strings.
 If not supplied, it defaults to the empty array ("()").
+- disclosed_committed_messages (OPTIONAL), a vector of octet strings.
+If not supplied, it defaults to the empty array ("()").
 - disclosed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
+Indexes of disclosed messages.
+If not supplied, it defaults to the empty array ("()").
+- disclosed_committed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
 Indexes of disclosed messages.
                                 If not supplied, it defaults to the empty array ("()").

 Parameters: